christopherseaman/datasci_217/lecture01.md

 - We've covered Python basics and essential command line operations
 - Assignment: Practice these concepts with provided exercises
-- Next lecture: Version Control with Git and More Python
+- Next lecture: Version control with Git, shell scripting and more Python

 ---